-We had a recovery of credit losses on our corporate mortgage portfolio of \$0.6 million in Q1 2024 compared to a provision for credit losses of \$1.2 million in Q1 2023.
-The recovery of credit losses in Q1 2024 was mainly due to improved economic forecasts, particularly around the housing price index and gross domestic product, partially offset by an increase in impaired uninsured residential mortgages.
-We believe that we have a quality uninsured residential mortgage loan portfolio with an average LTV of 65.5% at March 31, 2024 based on an industry index of current real estate values.
-We have also seen our arrears stabilize since Q1 2024.
-The current higher interest rate environment has increased the level of uncertainty with respect to management's judgements and estimates including the probability weights assigned to each scenario, the impacts of monetary policy on macroeconomic indicators and the mortgage portfolio.
-These judgments and uncertainties have been made or assessed with reference to the facts, projections and other circumstances at March 31, 2024.
-IFRS 9, Financial Instruments

-("IFRS 9") does not permit the use of hindsight in measuring provisions for credit losses.
-Since March 31, 2024, forecasts around these uncertainties have continued to evolve.
-Any new forward-looking information subsequent to March 31, 2024, will be reflected in the measurement of provisions for credit losses in future periods, as appropriate.
+We had a provision for credit losses on our corporate mortgage portfolio of \$1.4 million in Q2 2024, which was mainly due to growth in our portfolio, less favourable underlying economic forecasts relating to unemployment rates, and one additional impaired residential construction loan.
+In Q2 2023, we had a provision for credit losses of \$0.8 million mainly due to model enhancements, growth in our portfolio, and uncertainty regarding the impacts of monetary policy on macroeconomic indicators and the mortgage portfolio, partially offset by more favourable underlying economic forecasts, particularly around expected housing price index growth.
+We had a provision for credit losses on our corporate mortgage portfolio of \$0.8 million for year to date 2024 mainly due to the same factors as described for Q2 2024.
+The current changing interest rate environment has increased the level of uncertainty with respect to management's judgements and estimates including the probability weights assigned to each scenario, the impacts of monetary policy on macroeconomic indicators and the mortgage portfolio.
+These judgments and uncertainties have been made or assessed with reference to the facts, projections and other circumstances at June 30, 2024.
+IFRS 9, Financial Instruments ("IFRS 9") does not permit the use of hindsight in measuring provisions for credit losses.
+Since June 30, 2024, forecasts around these uncertainties have continued to evolve.
+Any new forward-looking information subsequent to June 30, 2024, will be reflected in the measurement of provisions for credit losses in future periods, as appropriate.
 This may add significant variability to provisions for credit losses in future periods.